 Thornton village, the birthplace of the Brontes (and also mine)

 Anyone looking to understand the history of the Brontes must visit Thornton as it was undoubtably one of the most inspirational places for them to live.
-Probably the happiest times of their lives too whilst they all enjoyed good health and their mother Maria and sisters, Maria and Elizabeth, were still alive.
+They probably spent the happiest times of their life there, as they all enjoyed good health and their mother Maria and sisters Maria and Elizabeth, were still alive.

 Did you know ?

 The view across the valley from Thornton.
 This was taken near the Bell Chapel and looks over the valley toward the ancient settlement of Cockham, now lost beneath the fields although you can still see the shadows of the outlines of its buildings at sunrise and sunset.